 - National Market: This is when the demand for the goods is limited to one specific country.
 Or the government may not allow the trade of such goods outside national boundaries.

-- International Market: When the demand of the product is international and the goods are also traded internationally in bulk quantities, we call it an international market.
+- International Market: When the demand for the product is international and the goods are also traded internationally in bulk quantities, we call it an international market.

 On the Basis of Time